CA or CAE

 Crows Feet

 A term popularized by Ron Smith to describe the ulnar side of the distal transverse crease.
-On
+On the ulnar side of the palm, the distal transverse crease is a series of bifurcating creases resembling crow’s feet.

 Crystal Violet